moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 user's account has broader permissions.

 If the `permissions` section is not specified in the `.gitlab-ci.yml` file, the `CI_JOB_TOKEN` will have full access to the user's permissions.
-This default behavior will change in a future major release, where the token will be encoded with only the minimum permissions required to complete a build (e.g., updating job status, uploading artifacts, sending job logs, and retrieving Git repositories).
+However, this default behavior will change in a future major release, where the token will be encoded with only the minimum permissions required to complete a build (e.g., updating job status, uploading artifacts, sending job logs, and retrieving Git repositories).

 ##### .gitlab-ci.yml